The HEAD Global Team's Best 12 Days in Rusutsu

 The reason I keep returning to Rusutsu is because I get lucky every time I go, and because I now know the place so well, I can shoot there more efficiently and successfully."

-Here's some footage from SALOMON FREESKI TV taken by Mike and Jeff at the time.
+Here's the SALOMON FREESKI TV footage that Mike and Jeff shot at the time.

-The crew couldn't stop laughing at the depth of Rusutsu's powder and the fun of the natural park that makes the most of its natural terrain.
+The crew couldn't stop laughing at the depth of Rusutsu's powder and the fun of the natural park that made use of the natural terrain, which was very memorable.

-The skiers were seen shouting, "This is insane!" at the sight of Rusutsu's deep powder.
+The skiers were shouting, "This is insane!" about Rusutsu's deep powder.

 Later, in 2019, Jeff produced a movie for the HEAD team called "SHINRIN-YOKU ~Forest Bathing" set in Rusutsu